USD ($)

 What is FTP?

 FTP stands for File Transfer Protocol.
-It is a networking protocol built in 1971 for transferring files over the Internet.
-Developed by Abhay Bhushan and published as RFC 114, FTP enables efficient file exchange between different systems, regardless of their operating systems or file formats.
+It is a networking protocol that enables efficient file exchange between different systems, regardless of their operating systems or file formats.

-Web browsers like Google Chrome, Mozilla Firefox, and Microsoft Edge began phasing out FTP support around 2021 due to security concerns.
-Secure protocols SFTP (Secure File Transfer Protocol) and FTPS (FTP Secure) are being used currently
+Web browsers stopped FTP support around 2021 due to security concerns.
+FTP was replaced by secure protocols, SFTP (Secure File Transfer Protocol) and FTPS (FTP Secure), and technology like Cloud Computing.

 ComPtia Network+ Certification CourseEnroll in live online course for CompTIA Network+ Certification Certification.Explore course